-10. Executive referrals to the Panel 10.1 The Executive may refer a matter to the Panel for a ruling without itself giving a ruling when it considers that there is a particularly novel, important or difficult point at issue.
-11. The Panel - 11.1 The Panel is a committee of the SFC established under section 8(1) of the Securities and Futures Ordinance (Cap.
+10. Executive referrals to the Panel

+10.1 The Executive may refer a matter to the Panel for a ruling without itself giving a ruling when it considers that there is a particularly novel, important or difficult point at issue.

+11. The Panel

+- 11.1 The Panel is a committee of the SFC established under section 8(1) of the Securities and Futures Ordinance (Cap.
 571). - 11.2 The Panel hears disciplinary matters in the first instance, and reviews rulings by the Executive at the request of any party dissatisfied with such a ruling.
-It also considers novel, important or difficult cases referred to it by the Executive.
-The Panel also reviews, from time to time upon request by the SFC, the provisions of the Codes and the Rules of Procedure for hearings under the Codes and recommends appropriate amendments to the Codes and Rules to the SFC. - 11.3 The Panel consists of up to 40 members not including members of the Disciplinary Chair Committee (see section 11.10 below) drawn from the financial and investment community, at least one of whom should be a non-executive director of the SFC.
+It also considers novel, important or difficult cases referred to it by the Executive. - 11.3 The Panel consists of up to 26 members drawn from the financial and investment community, at least one of whom should be a non-executive director of the SFC.
 No Executive Directors or staff of the SFC may be members of the Panel.
 Members of the Panel are appointed, and may be removed, by the SFC.
-They normally hold office for a two-year term but may be reappointed at the end of each term.
+They normally hold office for a one-year term but may be reappointed at the end of each term.
+The Panel may co-opt other persons to assist in specific circumstances.
 Discussions on proposals for review of or amendment to the Codes shall include the Executive Directors and staff of the SFC.
-Int-14 July 2018